 Reentry Plan Activity Passes: Reentry activity passes are designed to assist residents in accomplishing their reentry goals.
 Beginning in Level 2, reentry activity passes may be authorized by the resident's Case Manager.
 Reentry activities must be listed as a specific strategy on the resident's reentry plan and relate directly to one of their criminogenic needs.
 Reentry passes must be verifiable.
-The length of the pass is determined by the activity requested, but should not exceed four hours including travel time.
+The length of the pass is determined by the activity requested but should not exceed four hours including travel time.
+Example Attending "Back to School Night", Attending Family Counseling Sessions, etc. (Movies are not considered Reentry Activity Passes).

 Leisure Activities: Residents are encouraged to evaluate their lifestyle and develop appropriate ways of relaxing, reducing stress, and planning how best to use their leisure time.
-Activities are planned with their Case Manager and may include such activities as the library, sports leagues, recreational trips conducted by PRC Interns, or new pro-social activities.
+Activities are planned with their Case Manager and may include such activities as the library, sports leagues, recreational trips conducted by PRRS Interns, or new pro-social activities.
 These activities may be included as a specific strategy on a Reentry Plan.
 Verification of residents' participation in leisure activities will be made through on-site visits by staff and through indirect verifications (telephone calls, ticket stubs, programs, etc.).

-Standing Passes and On-going Activities: An on-going activity is a pass that a resident plans to attend on a regular basis at the same day of the week and time, such as a class or counseling program.
-A standing pass request can be to the resident's Case Manager for approval so that a pass does not need to be submitted each time.
+Standing Passes and On-going Activities: An on-going activity is a pass that a resident plan to attend on a regular basis at the same day of the week and time, such as a class or counseling program.
+A standing pass request can be submitted to the resident's Case Manager for approval so that a pass does not need to be requested each time.
 If approved, the pass will be posted on a standing card which will be used to clock the resident in and out of the Center.
 Verification of attendance at on-going activities is required.
+12 Step and Self-Help Meetings cannot be considered for Ongoing Activities, as the location and times are subject to change.